fauxtix/PropertyManagerFL/README.md

 Some of the tables used in the application will require user intervention, since Portuguese has been used as the native language for filling in/configuring them.

-The same goes for the wording of the various letters sent to tenants, as each country may have different rules, which will have to be adapted accordingly.
+The same goes for the wording of the various letters sent to tenants, as each country may have different templates/rules to apply, which will have to be adapted accordingly.
 It's a simple process to implement: basically, just use Winword to open each template document used in the application (templates / dotx), copy its text, and use a translator (Google, DeepL, ...) to adapt it to your needs.
 Then simply copy the translated text and replace the text in the letter.
 Then just save the document.

 #